melconcoast/configuration-boilerplate/README.md

 # configuration-boilerplate for searchable project attribute

-To add a new searchable attribute in project header add a new field in _children_ object.
+To add a new searchable attribute in project header add a new field in _children_ object in *projectDetailsHeaderDeliveryConfiguration.js*.

 **Here is an example -**